Easy Cheesy Artichoke Chicken Dinner with Side Dish and Beverage

 Steam the frozen green beans for about 8 minutes.

 While the beans are cooking, add the mushroom soup, milk, and pepper to a mixing bowl and mix.

 Add the partially steamed green beans and half of the crispy onions to the soup mixture and stir well.

 Dump the mixtures into a baking dish (size of your choice.
 It depends on how wide you want the surface to sprinkle crispy onions on).
 Place in oven for 30 minutes.

 Remove from oven.
 Sprinkle the remaining crispy onions over the top.
 Put back into the oven for 5 more minutes so the crispy onions get even crispier (and hot).

 |Your favorite wine.|

 |Your favorite flavored sparkling water.|

 I like to use a sweet or semi-sweet red wine.
 Pomegranate juice works well, as does cherry, concord grape, or some type of berry juice.
 Personally, I prefer to use natural, 100% juice with no added sugars.
-Lacroix has a nice variety of flavors.
+For sparkling water I recommend Lacroix for their nice variety of flavors.
 The two that I’ve used for sangria (so far) are: pineapple-strawberry, and peach-pear.

 Basically, pour some wine in a wine glass, add a splash of juice, top off with sparkling water, and you now have a wonderful wine-cooler or “fast sangria” (for those who are too impatient to slice and dice fruit and let it sit overnight in the fridge).